Technical specifications for headphones: everything you need to know.

 What is an audio driver?

 This concept is basic.
 When manufacturers talk about headphone drivers, they are referring to the part of the headphones that generates the sound.
-These are usually small, thin, disc-shaped devices located inside the ear cups of the earphones.
+These are usually small, thin, disc-shaped devices located inside the ear cups of the headset.
 A headphone driver is powered by the electric current that travels from the source through the cable, and then launches it into our ears as sound.

 Therefore, although the size of the headphone driver helps us to get a slight idea of how they will sound, there are many other indicators that are just as important: types of drivers, impedance, sensitivity, power…